ethyca/fidesops/README.md

+# Deprecation Notice
+Fidesops is deprecated now.
+The codebase has been merged in into [Fides](https://github.com/ethyca/fides).
+Visit the Fides [Documentation](https://ethyca.github.io/fides) to learn more.

-# Meet Fidesops: Privacy as Code for DSAR Orchestration
+## Meet Fidesops: Privacy as Code for DSAR Orchestration

 _A part of the [greater Fides ecosystem](https://github.com/ethyca/fides)._